airflow-helm/charts/charts/airflow/docs/faq/dags/airflow-connections.md

 # How to manage airflow connections?

+## Introduction

 Airflow Connections are typically [created](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html#creating-a-connection-with-the-ui) and [updated](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html#editing-a-connection-with-the-ui) using the WebUI, but this can be dangerous as it makes your Airflow environment dependent on _manual post-install steps_, leaving you vulnerable to users making unexpected changes.

-To solve this and other issues, the chart provides the `airflow.connections` value to specify a list of connections that will be automatically reconciled into your airflow deployment.
+To solve this and other issues, the chart provides the `airflow.connections` value to specify a list of connections that will be automatically synced into your airflow deployment.

-## Defining Connections

-We provide the `airflow.connections` value, a YAML list with elements that have the attributes of an Airflow Connection.

-Here is an example connection that has all possible fields set as `"..."`:
+## How to define a connection?

+All `airflow.connections` must have an `id` and `type` specified, but the meaning of other attributes will depend on the `type`.

 ```yaml
 airflow: